Words matter: Impart hope when talking about chronic conditions

 Here are five strategies to truly connect with and empower people—with empathy, compassion and understanding.

 Avoid defining or labeling people by their condition.
-For example, say "person with diabetes" or "living with diabetes" instead of "diabetic."
-Also, avoid language that has negative undertones, such as referring to people as "victims" or suggesting that they are "suffering from" their condition.
+For example, say "person with diabetes," "person who has diabetes" or "living with diabetes" instead of "diabetic."
+Also, avoid language that has negative undertones.
+For example, referring to people as "victims" or suggesting that they're "suffering from" their condition may be well-intentioned, but it likely won't empower them.

 Instead of urging people to "control" their health condition—or to "adhere" or be "compliant"—use the more realistic and nonjudgmental word "manage."